 The 7H and 7e refer to the tolerance bands for the pitch diameter only (7H for the inner thread D2 and 7e for the outer thread d2).
 The tolerances for the major and minor diameters are defined in other ways.
 Let’s break it down here:Ti

 - The major diameter of the external thread (d)—always 4h

 - The minor diameter of the internal thread (D1)—always 4H

 - Pitch diameter for external (d2) and Internal threads (D2)—there are several options.

 Here the “Normal” and “Long” refer to the length of engagement.

 “Medium” can be chosen for the usual application.
 When machining difficulty exists or for lower transmission requirements, “coarse” can be selected.

-- Major diameter for Internal screw (D4): only minimum dimension is defined.
-This does not mean there are no upper limits.
-Since internal threads are usually cut by a CNC machine, the geometry of the teeth profile is decided by the shape of the cutter, so the D4 can not be too large without a limit.
+Major diameter for Internal screw (D4)—only minimum dimension is defined.
+This is probably because the D4 is less important.
+Meanwhile, since internal threads (on the nut) are usually cut by a CNC machine, the geometry of the teeth profile is decided by the shape of the cutter, so the D4 can not be too large without a limit.

-- Minor diameter for the external screw (d3): it will be the same grade of chosen tolerance for pitch diameter d2, but the tolerance band will be “h”.
+- Minor diameter for the external screw (d3)—it will be the same grade of the pitch diameter d2, but the tolerance band will be “h”.
 For example, if the d2 is 8e, then the d3 should be 8h.

 Now, if we put the tolerance bands for the outer and inner screws together, they will look like this: